hungneox/hungneox.github.io/_posts/2022-02-20-fp-ts-for-the-impatient.md

 "Why should we use Option types in the first place?"
 You might ask.
 We already know that Typescript already has good ways to deal with **`undefined`** or **`null`** values.
 For example, we can use **[optional chaining](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#optional-chaining)** or **[nullish coalescing](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#nullish-coalescing)**.

 The anwser is: mostly you won’t need to use Option, **optional chaining** can do it as well for you.
 However the Option type is more than just checking for **null**.
-Options can be used to represent failing operations, and most imporantly you can chain them or in other words you can compose functions that return `Option` into a more complex one.
+Options can be used to represent failing operations, and most importantly you can chain them or in other words you can compose functions that return `Option` into a more complex one.

 In most cases you probably don’t need Option, but let see these example to see some benefits of Option monad